 This tour, Harry Potter in the West Highlands is great fun.
-We begin by heading through Fort William after which you will visit all three main Harry Potter locations in this region.
+We begin by heading to Glenfinnan – the most straightforward visit, because of all of the filming sites being visible from the visitor centre area.
+Then we pass through Fort William after which you will visit two more of the main Harry Potter locations in this region.
 In Glencoe we will take you as far as the lake, in order to see the filming sites.
-Glenfinnan is the most straightforward visit, all of the filming sites being visible from the visitor centre area.
 Glen Nevis is the most time consuming visit, as it also involves a walk through a gorge

 Our Harry Potter Tour takes you through some of the most spectacular scenery in the Highlands.
 We describe these locations more fully below.